Antinym/Lua-trainwreck/addons/findAll/README.md

 findall [:<character1> [:...]] <query> [-e<filename>|--export=<filename>]
 ```
 * `:character1` the name of the characters to use for the search.
 You can use `:me` for the current character.
 * `:...` variable list of character names.
-If no character is specified all characters will be searched.
+If no character is specified the current character is searched.
 * `query` the item name you are looking for.
 Partial matching will return all results.
 * `-e<filename>` or `--export=<filename>` exports the results to a csv file.
 The file will be created in the data folder.